Soli Deo gloria

 Hiccup immediately ran after him.
 Catching him before he was able to leave, Hiccup caught his attention with, "Oh, come on, Fishlegs, of course I'm coming.
 Around five-ish?"

 "Vell, what are ya doin' knew?"
 Hiccup winced for the umpteenth time that afternoon, and turned to see Gobber standing in the doorway.
-Folding his arms the best he could with having one with a mug attachment, the blacksmith dubbed a snarl and said monotonously, "Vell?"
+Folding his arms the best he could with having one with a mug attachment on it, the blacksmith dubbed a snarl and said flatly, "Vell?"

 "I'm going to have to do more work today, aren't I?"
 Hiccup asked.
 He knew the rules for stuff around here.
 Gobber might have the heart of a sympathetic parent, but he was very strict about the few rules he had around.